dominikbrandon/dominikbrandon.com/root/_drafts/2022-08-01-spock-helper-methods-for-assertions.md

 {% endhighlight %}

 Not helpful at all, is it?
-The only thing you know based on the output is that `helperMethod` returned false, but it's vague which exactly of the two conditions was the false one.
+The only thing you know based on the output is that `helperMethod` returned false, but *it's vague which exactly of the two conditions was the false one*.
 How to improve this?

 #### ✅ Do this instead